 Many people with pain are hesitant at first about seeing a psychologist.
 “This pain is not all in my head!”
 Indeed, the experience of pain feels very much in the body.
 However, our experience of pain actually happens inside our heads, in our brain regions that process pain.

-Psychologists are an important part of a chronic pain treatment team.
-Psychologists often work alongside a multidisciplinary team when treating pain.
+Psychologists and psychotherapists are an important part of a chronic pain treatment team.
+Psychologists and psychotherapists often work alongside a multidisciplinary team when treating pain.
 The team often includes the family physician, a pain specialist (who prescribes pain medications), and sometimes an occupational therapist, physiotherapist, and/or chiropractor.
-The psychologist provides skills and support in dealing with chronic pain.
+The psychologist or psychotherapist provides skills and support in dealing with chronic pain.

 We can teach skills like relaxation, stress management, problem solving, goal setting, pacing, and techniques to improve sleep.
 These skills can help you better manage your pain.

-At our practice, our Psychologists use cognitive behavioural therapy (CBT) for treatment of pain.
+At our practice, our psychologists and psychotherapists use cognitive behavioural therapy (CBT) for treatment of pain.
 CBT is a type of therapy where the therapist and client work together toward specific goals.

 CBT teaches new ways of thinking, feeling, and behaving that help a person cope better with life and reduce their symptoms.

-Our Psychologists also use acceptance and commitment therapy (ACT) for treatment of pain.
+Our clinicians also use acceptance and commitment therapy (ACT) for treatment of pain.

 ACT is another type of therapy that focuses approach that focuses on helping a person identify and live according to their core values.

-Mindfulness-based stress reduction is another approach our Psychologists use in treating pain.
+Mindfulness meditation is another approach our psychologists and psychotherapists use in treating pain.

 Mindfulness helps us pay attention to our experience in the present moment without actively “stirring up” difficult emotions.

-Sometimes, our Psychologists help people with chronic pain figure out changes they want to make in terms of their work.
-If chronic pain has left a person disabled from their normal job, a Psychologist can help the person figure out what new jobs they might enjoy and be able to do despite pain.
+Sometimes, our clinicians help people with chronic pain figure out changes they want to make in terms of their work.
+If chronic pain has left a person disabled from their normal job, a psychologist or psychotherapist can help the person figure out what new jobs they might enjoy and be able to do despite pain.